hardcodes/developwithsailfishos/README.md

 * markdown
 * MultiMarkDown

 Before I choose the alternative and convert the document, I want to add some topics that spin around in my head right now.
-After that I will start to add some structure into the graphic resources, having them all in one folder was not the most clever decission^^.

 This work is licensed under the Creative Commons Attribution-NonCommercial- ShareAlike 4.0 International License.
 To view a copy of this license, visit http: // creativecommons. org/ licenses/ by-nc-sa/ 4.
 0/ deed. en_ US .